Praneethsvch/praneethsvch.github.io/projects/floodnet.md

 <img src="/projects/lab-simulator.jpg" alt="lab-simulator" style="zoom:25%;" />

-After obtaining access to work in the lab during the opening phases, I was able to build a much cleaner (and better; my old one flooded my whole bedroom!) flood simulator.
+After obtaining access to work in the lab during the opening phases, I was able to build a much cleaner flood simulator (first one flooded my whole bedroom!).

 # LoRaWAN - LMIC battles